-If communication in the workplace is poor or just needs a little boost, hands-on team building events provide a platform to jumpstart your efforts and improve results.
+If communication in the workplace is poor or just needs a little boost, hands-on team building events and activities provide a platform to jumpstart your efforts and improve results.

-Teams looking to boost communication in the workplace learn practical skills through hands-on programs like Pipeline and Chain Reaction.
-Both sets of activities require real teamwork, inter-team collaboration, negotiation, and competition.
+Teams looking to boost communication in the workplace learn practical skills through hands-on programs and activities like Pipeline and Chain Reaction.
+These activities require real teamwork, inter-team collaboration, negotiation and competition.

-Participants must communicate seamlessly, troubleshoot their designs, and find a perfect balance between uniqueness, functionality, and attention to detail.
+Participants must communicate seamlessly, troubleshoot their designs and find a perfect balance between creativity, functionality and attention to detail.
 The techniques you learn can be applied directly to your work.

 2. Practice Communication: Applied Improv

-Applied Improv is a curriculum designed for soft skills and leadership development.
-Through participating in improv exercises and games, you develop vital professional skills.
-This program is not about becoming a comedian or just having fun as a team.
+Applied Improv is a program tailored for soft skills and leadership development.
+Through participating in improv exercises and games you develop vital professional skills.
+This program is more than becoming a comedian or just having fun as a team.

 You will not learn how to tell jokes or deliver a theatrical performance.
 This approach puts the principles and techniques of improvisational theater to work in non-theatrical venues.

-Improvements to communication in the workplace are the strongest outcomes of Applied Improv programs.
-Applied Improv focuses on enhancing self-awareness, conveying the importance of your message, and learning techniques for developing and maintaining self confidence.
+Improvements to communication in the workplace is one of the strongest outcomes of Applied Improv programs.
+Applied Improv focuses on enhancing self-awareness, conveying the importance of your message and learning techniques for developing and maintaining self confidence.
 You also get better at paying attention and listening to others.

 Right now in the world’s top organizations, the tools of improvisation are helping individuals and teams deal with change and complexity.

-Dynamic and through programs like the TeamProv Workshop teach essential – yet often overlooked – communication and listening skills that will consistently improve the quality of your work.
+Dynamic programs like the TeamProv Workshop teach essential – yet often overlooked – communication and listening skills that will consistently improve the quality of your work.

 You can practice throughout the year by starting meetings with exercises like Yes And. . .